 An Accredited Boarding School in Georgia with Certified Teachers and College Prep

 During both phases of the program, teens attend our on-campus, fully accredited junior and senior high school, taught by Georgia certified instructors.
 We desire students to get caught up and to also prepare for college, so we also incorporate test prep for the SAT and ACT as part of our ordinary curriculum.

 We can equip troubled teens with the skills needed to become more confident, productive and respectful at home, school, and in the community.
 We provide a fully accredited junior and senior high school on campus.
 Our unique combination of wilderness therapy, certified equine program, and first-class school is all designed to bring focus back into a child’s life.
-We also utilize accountability groups, individual behavioral and family therapy.
+We also utilize accountability groups, individual behavioral and family sessions for the adolescent.

 The city is historically known as having a beach where the hard packed sand allows motorized vehicles to drive on the beach in restricted areas.
 This hard packed sand made Daytona Beach a mecca for motorsports, with the old Daytona Beach Road Course having hosted races for over 50 years.
 This course was replaced in 1959 by the Daytona International Speedway.
 The city is also the headquarters for NASCAR and the Grand American Road Racing Association.